 Policy Recommendations Bassetlaw District Council's response ST3: Bassetlaw Garden Village Design Principles Further discussion with Natural England is required to ensure that the promotion of walking and cycling links to Clumber Park will not increase recreation pressure at the ppSPA.
 The policy should include a commitment to any measures agreed in this regard.
 The Recreation Impact Assessment was undertaken with the involvement of Natural England.
 Note that the Bassetlaw Garden Village no longer forms part of the Local Plan.
 ST4: Bassetlaw Garden Village This policy should require project-level HRA, including winter bird surveys to determine the contribution that this site makes to supporting wintering woodlark at the ppSPA.
 The policy should also include a commitment to implementing mitigation measures agreed with Natural England if the project-level HRA identifies an adverse effect on integrity of the ppSPA.
 This was included in Policy ST3: Bassetlaw Garden Village Design Principles.
 Update to require the green infrastructure buffer along the A1 to be a minimum of 400m in order to minimise the likelihood of cat predation at the ppSPA.
 Policy ST3: Bassetlaw Garden Village Design Principles required a 400m 'exclusion zone' from the ppSPA boundary.

+Policy Recommendations Bassetlaw District

+Council's response

 The policy should specify that no suitable breeding habitat should be created within the site allocation within 400m of any areas of residential housing.
 Policy ST3: Bassetlaw Garden Village Design Principles stated that housing development should not be situated within 400m of suitable breeding habitat for ground nesting birds associated with the Clumber Park SSSI, which includes nightjar and woodlark.
-Note that the Bassetlaw Garden Village no longer forms part of the Local Plan.
-ST9: Site SEM001 - Apleyhead Junction, Worksop The word 'screening' should be removed from the requirement for a project-level HRA.
+Note that the Bassetlaw Garden Village no longer

+forms part of the Local Plan.

+ST9: Site SEM1 - Apleyhead Junction The word 'screening' should be removed from the requirement for a project-level HRA.
 This should also be expanded to specify that the HRA should include winter bird surveys to determine the contribution that this site makes to supporting wintering woodlark at the ppSPA.
 The policy should also include a commitment to implementing mitigation measures agreed with Natural England if the project-level HRA identifies an adverse effect on integrity of the ppSPA.
 Policy amended as recommended.

-16: HS1 - Peaks Hill Farm, These policies currently require project-level HRA.
-This is not Policies amended as recommended.
-Worksop 18: HS3 - Radford Street considered necessary.
-19: HS4 - Former Manton Primary School 20: HS5 - Talbot Road.
-Worksop 21: HS7 - Trinity Farm, Retford 22: HS8 - Milnercroft, Retford 24: HS10 - St Michael's View, Retford ST48: Delivering Quality Open Space Include a commitment to provide avoidance and mitigation measures with regards to recreational impacts on Birklands and Bilhaugh SAC and the ppSPA, as agreed with Natural England.
-Covered in Policy ST40: Biodiversity and Geodiversity.
+16: HS1 - Peaks Hill Farm These policies currently require project-level HRA.
+This is not considered necessary.
+Policies amended as recommended.

+18: HS3 - Radford Street

+17: HS4 - Former Manton Primary School

+20: HS5 - Talbot Road

+21: HS7 - Trinity Farm

+22: HS8 - Milnercroft

+24: HS10 - St Michael's View

+ST46: Delivering Quality Open Space Include a commitment to provide avoidance and mitigation measures with regards to recreational impacts on Birklands and Bilhaugh SAC and the ppSPA, as agreed with Natural England.
+Covered in Policy ST38: Biodiversity and Geodiversity.

 This could include:

+Strategic Access Management and Monitoring (SAMM) for the sites themselves - with contributions to be made by the relevant development applicants in accordance with suitable requirements.

+Suitable Alternative Natural Greenspace (SANG) - provision of a proportionate area of high quality SANGs in line with the requirements specified by NE.
+This should specifically be designed to draw visitors away from the ppSPA and should be ready for use prior to occupation and will need to be managed, monitored and funded to meet the requirements specified in perpetuity.

+Parking restrictions in and around the ppSPA during the critical months of April and May, which are the most sensitive